jin0s/Crossing-Words/README.md

 * As a player I want to save my progress so that I can continue playing later - Jin
 * As a player I want to undo my wrong answer so that I can try to enter the right answers. - Tony
 * As a player I want to be able to rate the crossword puzzle level to show my enjoyment. - Tony
+* As a developer I want a fast, clean way to verify that a word is in the clue repository, so that puzzle validation is simple to accomplish. - Steven
+* As a developer I want a clean way to export randomly generated crosswords into a consistent format to be used. - Steven
+* As a player I want to have the crossword puzzles follow the same format as other common crosswords puzzles, such as the NYT daily crossword. - Steven
+* As a player I want the crosswords to not be too similar to crosswords I have played before, with hints not often reused. - Steven
+* As a player I want the structure of the crossword to vary, such that the board feels different everytime I play - Steven

 ## Requirements [6 point]
 * Must accessible via web browser